suomilanittaja/IRL-Open-Source-Edition/README.md

 # IRL-Open-Source-Edition

-IRL is  game Inspired By FiveM And Gta.
+IRL is  game Inspired By FiveM And Tiny Gta.

 This is still in develop and not ready to play!!

 Please use unity 2019.3.9f1 or later

-Join our <a href="https://discord.me/volfase">discord</a> for latest updates.
+Join our <a href="https://discord.me/volfase">Discord</a> for latest updates.

 Features
 Multiplayer